SelfCareMap

 Goal: Maintain mobility, prevent stiffness, improve range of motion

-Move through each stretch for 30–45 seconds, flowing smoothly from one to the next:
+Move through each stretch for 30 to 45 seconds, flowing smoothly from one to the next without holding static positions for too long.

-• World’s Greatest Stretch – Lunge forward, place opposite hand inside front foot, rotate torso and reach arm toward ceiling.
+• World’s Greatest Stretch – Lunge forward with your right leg, place your left hand inside your front foot, and rotate your torso to reach your right arm toward the ceiling.
 Switch sides.
+This targets the hips, thoracic spine, and ankles simultaneously.

-• Standing Forward Fold with Slight Bend – Let head and arms hang heavy, gently sway side to side.
+• Standing Forward Fold with Slight Bend – Let your head and arms hang heavy, gently swaying side to side.
+Keep a slight bend in the knees to protect your lower back and allow the hamstrings to release naturally.

-• Seated Figure-Four Stretch – Cross one ankle over opposite knee, gently press down on knee, hinge at hips.
+• Seated Figure-Four Stretch – Cross one ankle over the opposite knee, gently press down on the knee, and hinge forward at the hips.
+This opens the glutes and piriformis, which often tighten during squats or running.

 3. Targeted Foam Rolling or Self-Massage (5 minutes)